 What do we know?

 The teen employment rate in MA has declined dramatically.
 In 1999-2000, over 50% of all teens in our state were employed.
 Today, the teen employment rate has dropped to 27%.
-Less than 30% of all Massachusetts high school students are noted to have participated in any kind of structured career development opportunities.
+Less than 30% of all Massachusetts high school students have participated in any kind of structured career development opportunities.

 Workers aged 16-34 make up only 33.5 percent of the civilian